WillPhil45/Transaction-API/README.txt

 is stored on disk instead of memory without dealing with a full database management system.
 This choice would allow you to easily upgrade the database capabilities without needing the change the API layer/ main.py script.

+I used the pydantic library for extra automatic data validation, defining API response models within the models.py file which were imported into the main.py and storage.py scripts.

 Performance:

 The API service can complete (On my machine) a 1 million row csv upload in about 60 seconds on average and query time is fast enough to not be noticeable,